rbergen/udproxy/proxy/README.md

 - `amd64proxy.hpp/cpp` — AMD64 proxy implementation
 - `webserver.hpp/cpp` — Lightweight HTTP server
 - `wwwroot/` — Static web content (dashboard, client pages)
-- `IXWebSocket/` — WebSocket library (as a submodule)
-- `fmt/` — formatting library (as a submodule)
 - A number of other header files provide supporting functions

 ## Credits

 - The PDP-11 virtual panel that is displayed in the browser, is based on the [Javascript PDP 11/70 Emulator](https://github.com/paulnank/pdp11-js) written by Paul Nankervis.
-- WebSocket support is provided through [IXWebSocket](https://github.com/machinezone/IXWebSocket).
-- The HTTP serving is implemented using [cpp-httplib](https://github.com/yhirose/cpp-httplib).
+- WebSocket support and HTTP serving are implemented through [Crow](https://crowcpp.org/).